 - Which problem areas would you like to work on? e.g. global health, decision-making science (from part 5).

-- Which roles role you would like to have? e.g. non-profit operations, data science earning to give, reality TV star, president (see ideas in part 6; and use part 8 to narrow down by personal fit).
+- Which roles would you like to have? e.g. non-profit operations, data science earning to give, reality TV star, president (see ideas in part 6; and use part 8 to narrow down by personal fit).

-- What key career capital you would like to develop? e.g. marketing expertise, a network of biomedical researchers, and so on (from part 5 and part 9).
+- What career capital would you like to develop? e.g. marketing expertise, a network of biomedical researchers, and so on (from part 5 and part 9).

 Roughly rank your long-term options, then choose one of the following three types of Plan A.